 Each person involved in credit and collections decisions and activities needs to know what’s expected of them.
 These expectations should be determined at the company level and should mirror the credit mission statement.
-Below are some examples of expectations you may want to develop within your credit policy:
+Below are some credit policies examples of expectations you may want to develop include:

 The CFO is responsible for reviewing the credit department goals, metrics, and activities with the credit manager on a monthly basis.

 The CFO is responsible for factoring invoices that third party collections was unable to collect within 90 days of placement with the organization.